hippalectryon-0/xr-scipy/README.md

 array as an argument.
 xr-scipy wraps these functions to use native coordinate objects of xarray and returns an xarray object with the computed data.
-We keep other usage/options to almost the same to the original function.

 This enables more xarray-oriented data analysis with scipy.

+Other usage/options are kept almost the same to the original scipy function.

 # Example